Animal welfare: Cetaceans

 Captive cetaceans are kept for display, research and naval operations.
-To enhance their welfare, humans feed them fish which are dead, but are disease-free, protect them from predators and injury, monitor their health, and provide activities for behavioral enrichment.
+To enhance their welfare, humans feed them fish that are dead but are disease-free, protect them from predators and injury, monitor their health, and provide activities for behavioral enrichment.
 Some are kept in lagoons with natural soil and vegetated sides.
-Most are in concrete tanks which are easy to clean, but echo their natural sounds back to them.
+Most are in concrete tanks which are easy to clean but echo their natural sounds back to them.
 They cannot develop their own social groups, and related cetaceans are typically separated for display and breeding.
-Military dolphins used in naval operations swim free during operations and training, and return to pens otherwise.
-Captive cetaceans are trained to present themselves for blood samples, health exams and noninvasive breath samples above their blow holes.
-Staff can monitor the captives afterwards for signs of infection from the procedure.
+Military dolphins used in naval operations swim free during operations and training and return to pens otherwise.
+Captive cetaceans are trained to present themselves for blood samples, health exams, and noninvasive breath samples above their blow holes.
+Staff can monitor the captives afterward for signs of infection from the procedure.

 Research on wild cetaceans leaves them free to roam and make sounds in their natural habitat, eat live fish, face predators and injury, and form social groups voluntarily.
-However boat engines of researchers, whale watchers and others add substantial noise to their natural environment, reducing their ability to echolocate and communicate.
+However, boat engines of researchers, whale watchers and others add substantial noise to their natural environment, reducing their ability to echolocate and communicate.
 Electric engines are far quieter, but are not widely used for either research or whale watching, even for maintaining position, which does not require much power.
 Vancouver Port offers discounts for ships with quiet propeller and hull designs.
 Other areas have reduced speeds.
 Boat engines also have unshielded propellers, which cause serious injuries to cetaceans who come close to the propeller.
 The US Coast Guard has proposed rules on propeller guards to protect human swimmers, but has not adopted any rules.
 The US Navy uses propeller guards to protect manatees in Georgia.
 Ducted propellers provide more efficient drive at speeds up to 10 knots, and protect animals beneath and beside them, but need grilles to prevent injuries to animals drawn into the duct.
 Attaching satellite trackers and obtaining biopsies to measure pollution loads and DNA involve either capture and release, or shooting the cetaceans from a distance with dart guns.
 A cetacean was killed by a fungal infection after being darted, due to either an incompletely sterilized dart or an infection from the ocean entering the wound caused by the dart.
 Researchers on wild cetaceans have not yet been able to use drones to capture noninvasive breath samples.

-Other harms to wild cetaceans include commercial whaling, aboriginal whaling, drift netting, ship collisions, water pollution, noise from sonar and reflection seismology, predators, loss of prey, disease.
+Other harms to wild cetaceans include commercial whaling, aboriginal whaling, drift netting, ship collisions, water pollution, noise from sonar and reflection seismology, predators, loss of prey, and disease.
 Efforts to enhance the life of wild cetaceans, besides reducing those harms, include offering human music.
-Canadian rules do not forbid playing quiet music, though they forbid "noise that may resemble whale songs or calls, under water".
+Canadian rules do not forbid playing quiet music, though they forbid "noise that may resemble whale songs or calls, underwater".